-Data from epidemiological studies of pregnant women exposed to bupropion in the first trimeste bata from epideminoidical solucies of pregnant wontent exposed to buppoport in the first timester have not identified an increased risk of congenital matformations overall (see Data).
+Data from epidemiological studies of pregnant women exposed to bupropion in the first trimester have not identified an increased risk of congenital malformations overall (see Data).
 There are risks to the mother associated with untreated depression (see Clinical Considerations).
-When buppopion was administered to pregnant rats during organogenesis, there was no evidence of fetal matformations at doses up to approximately 10 times the maximum recommended human dose (MRHD) of 450 mg/day.
-When given to pregnant rabbits during organogenesis, non-dose-related increases in incidence of fetal matformations and skeletal variations were observed at doses approximately equal to the MRHD and greater.
+When bupropion was administered to pregnant rats during organogenesis, there was no evidence of fetal malformations at doses up to approximately 10 times the maximum recommended human dose (MRHD) of 450 mg/day.
+When given to pregnant rabbits during organogenesis, non-dose-related increases in incidence of fetal malformations and skeletal variations were observed at doses approximately equal to the MRHD and greater.
 Decreased fetal weights were seen at doses twice the MRHD and greater (see Animal Data).

 The estimated background risk for major birth defects and miscarriage are unknown for the indicated population.
 All pregnancies have a background rate of birth defect, loss, or other adverse outcomes.
-In the U.S. general population, the estimated background risk of major birth defect and miscarriage in clinically recognized pregnancies is 2% to 4% and 15% to 20%, respectively.
+In the U.S. general population, the estimated background risk of major birth defects and miscarriage in clinically recognized pregnancies is 2% to 4% and 15% to 20%, respectively.

-Clinical Considerations Disease-Associated Maternal and/or Embrvo/Fetal Risk
+Disease-Associated Maternal and/or Embryo/Fetal Risk

-A prospective, longitudinal study followed 201 pregnant women with a history of major depressive e) productive, toriginal interactions of controls are programe working interaction management of india depressants disorder who were eutlympic and taking an indepressants during pregnancy at the beginning of pregnancy.
+A prospective, longitudinal study followed 201 pregnant women with a history of major depressive disorder who were euthymic and taking antidepressants during pregnancy at the beginning of pregnancy.
 The women who discontinued antidepressants during pregnancy were more likely to experience a relapse of major depression than women who continued antidepressants.
-Consider the superior depression of the superior depression than women who continued antidepressants.
-Consider the superior depression of the superior depression than women who continued antidepressants.
-Consider the superior depression of the superior depression that were appressively as a superior depression of the superior depression risks to the mother of untreated depression and potential effects on the fetus when discontinuing or changing treatment with antidepressant medications during pregnancy and postpartum
+Consider the risks to the mother of untreated depression and potential effects on the fetus when discontinuing or changing treatment with antidepressant medications during pregnancy and nostharthum

-Human Data
+Data

-Data from the international bupropion Pregnancy Registry (675 first trimester exposures) and a retrospective cohort study using the United Heathcare database (1,213 first trimester exposures) did not show an increased risk for matformations overall.
-The Registry was not designed or powered to evaluate specific defects but suggested a possible increase in cardiac malformations.
+Data from the international bupropion Pregnancy Registry (675 first trimester exposures) and a retrospective cohort study using the United Healthcare database (1,213 first trimester exposures) did not show an increased risk for malformations overall.
+The Registry was not designed or powered to evaluate specific defects but suggested a possible increase in cardiac malformations

-No increased risk for cardiovascular malformations overall has been observed after bupropion No increased risk for Cardiovascular infailorinations overal in as been observed rate objective atter objective exposure during the first trimester.
+No increased risk for cardiovascular malformations overall has been observed after bupropion exposure during the first trimester.
 The prospectively observed rate of cardiovascular malformations in pregnancies with exposure to bupropion in the first trimester from the international Pregnancy Registry was 1.3% (9 cardiovascular malformations/675 first-trimester maternal bupropion exposures), which is similar to the background rate of cardiovascular malformations (approximately 1%).
-Data from the United Heatthcare database, which has a limited number of exposed cases with cardiovascular malformations, and a case-controlled study (6,853 infants with cardiovascular malformations and 5,753 with non-cardiovascular malformations) from the National Birth Defects Prevention Study (NBDPS) did not show an increased risk for cardiovascular malformations overall after bupropion exposure during the first trimester. after bupropion exposure during the first trimester
+Data from the United Healthcare database, which has a limited number of exposed cases with cardiovascular malformations, and a case-controlled study (6,853 infants with cardiovascular malformations and 5,753 with non-cardiovascular malformations) from the National Birth Defects Prevention Study (NBDPS) did not show an increased risk for cardiovascular malformations overall after bupropion exposure during the first trimester.

-Study findings on bupropion exposure during the first trimester and risk left ventricular outflow tract postruction (LVOTO) are inconsistent and do not allow conclusions regarding possible association.
-The United Healthcare database lacked sufficient power to evaluate this association; the NBDPS und increased risk for LVOTO (n = 10; adjusted odds ratio (OR) = 2.6; 95% Cl 1.2, 5.7), and the Slone Epidemiology case control study did not find increased risk for LVOTO
+Study findings on bupropion exposure during the first trimester and risk left ventricular outflow tract obstruction (LV0T0) are inconsistent and do not allow conclusions regarding possible association.
+The United Healthcare database lacked sufficient power to evaluate this association; the NBDPS found increased risk for LV0T0 (n = 10; adjusted odds ratio (DR) = 2.6; 95% G1.2.5.7), and the Slone Epidemiology case control study did not find increased risk for LV0T0.

-Study findings on bupropion exposure during the first trimester and risk for ventricular septal defect (XSD) are inconsistent and do not allow goint using time terms and have the relativistic deviced (VSD) are inconsistent and how to not allow conclusions regarding a possible association.
-The Slone Epidemiology Study found an increased risk for VSD following first trimester maternal buppropion exposure (n = 17; adjusted OR = 2.5; 95% CI: 1.3,5.0) but did not find an increased risk for any other cardiovascular malformations studied (including LVOTO as above).
-The NBDPS and United Healthcare database study did not find an association between first trimester maternal bupr exposure and VSD
+Study findings on bupropion exposure during the first trimester and risk for ventricular septal defect VSD) are inconsistent and do not allow conclusions regarding a possible association.
+The Slone Epidemiology Study found an increased risk for VSD following first trimester maternal bupropion exposure (n = 17; adjusted 0 = 2.5, 95% C: 1.3.5.0) but did not find an increased risk for any other cardiovascular malformations studied (including LV0TO as above).
+The NBDPS and United Healthcare database study did not find an association between first trimester maternal bupropion